hanrichard/Notebook/interview/interview_intro.md

 My personal github: https://github.com/hanrichard

+### questions
+- roadmap: how long is the project last? what's next?
+- team size
+- day to day work

 ### Code review
 - run it on local
 - test functions - performance, improvement, like, use short syntax, how to define variables, naming convenstions, code simplify